machinalis/iepy/docs/instantiation.rst

 .. note::

-    On any instance you can know which is the iepy-version of it by looking at the settings file.
+    Look at the settings file to find the version of any iepy instance.